Fujifilm Film Simulation Samples

 Nostalgic Negative

-The Nostalgic Negative film simulation was initially introduced for the Fujifilm GFX 100S in January 2021 and Fujifilm GFX 50S II when it was introduced in September 2021.
+The Nostalgic Negative film simulation was initially introduced for the Fujifilm GFX 100S in January 2021 and for the Fujifilm GFX 50S II in September 2021.

-I first tried the Nostalgic Negative film simulation when I reviewed the GFX 100S and GFX 50S II and instantly liked it.
-It creates a pleasant warm tone to your files and Fujifilm states it is based on America New Color Photography of the 70s and the implementation of the APS-C sensor is also quite good.
+I first tried the Nostalgic Negative film simulation when I reviewed the GFX 100S and GFX 50S II, and instantly liked it.
+It creates a pleasant, warm tone to your files, and Fujifilm states it is based on American New Color Photography of the 70s, and the implementation of the APS-C sensor is also quite good.

 Fujifilm Film Simulation Summary

-The files coming from most digital cameras are becoming better and better but they often look too correct or flat.
-Throughout the history of photography, we have become accustomed to a certain look associated with film stocks from different eras.
+The files from most digital cameras are getting better and better, but they often look too perfect or flat.
+Throughout the history of photography, we have become accustomed to a particular look associated with film stocks from different eras.

-Mainstream digital photography has only been around for less than twenty years and it is only natural that we want to emulate earlier periods through the use of film simulations.
-Fujifilm has a long history of manufacturing film and it has been a goal for them to match the film look and make it available in our digital cameras.
+Mainstream digital photography has been around for less than 20 years, and it is only natural that we want to emulate earlier periods through film simulations.
+Fujifilm has a long history of manufacturing film, and it has been a goal for them to match the film look and make it available in our digital cameras.

 The advantages of having these film simulations at your fingertips are numerous.
-It gives you a creative set of paintbrushes, speeds up your editing workflow, and gives you several ways of utilizing them.
+It gives you a creative set of paintbrushes, speeds up your editing workflow, and offers several ways to use them.
 It is indeed one of the strong arguments for selecting a Fujifilm X Series or GFX Series camera.

 My reviews at a glance: Camera Reviews - Archives